Davidsonity/Chicago-Data-Insights/README.md

 ## Analysis

 The `notebook.ipynb` file contains the code and SQL queries necessary to perform the analysis on the datasets.
 It provides a step-by-step guide for loading the datasets into the DB2 database and conducting various data analysis tasks.

-Here are a few examples of analysis tasks that can be performed:
+Here's a brief summary of each problem and its solution:

+- Problem 1: Finding the total number of crimes recorded in the CRIME table.
+- Problem 2: Listing community areas with per capita income less than 11000.
+- Problem 3: Listing all case numbers for crimes involving minors.
+- Problem 4: Listing all kidnapping crimes involving a child.
+- Problem 5: Determining the kinds of crimes recorded at schools.
+- Problem 6: Listing the average safety score for each type of school.
-1. Identifying the Chicago community areas with the highest and lowest socioeconomic indicators.
+- Problem 7: Listing the 5 community areas with the highest percentage of households below the poverty line.
-2. Evaluating the relationship between socioeconomic indicators and school performance in Chicago.
-3. Analyzing crime trends over time and identifying areas with high crime rates.
-4. Investigating any correlations between socioeconomic factors and crime rates in different community areas.

-Feel free to explore the datasets and customize the analysis according to your needs and interests.
+- Problem 8: Identifying the most crime-prone community area.
+- Problem 9: Using a sub-query to find the name of the community area with the highest hardship index.
+- Problem 10: Using a sub-query to determine the community area name with the most number of crimes.

+## Dependencies
+The following dependencies are required to run the project:

+- Python 3
+- Jupyter Notebook
+- ibm_db_sa
+- pandas
+- sqlalchemy

+Please refer to the `requirements.txt` file for the complete list of dependencies.

+## Getting Started
+To get started with the project, follow these steps:

+1. Clone the repository
+2. Install the dependencies
+3. Set up the database connection details in the Jupyter Notebook.
+4. Open `notebook.ipynb` and run the cells to execute the SQL queries and explore the data.

 ## Conclusion